-Whether your customers often purchase by phone or you’re just trying to provide more information about your business, adding a phone number (i.e., a call extension) to your Google Ads campaigns may be an effective way to drive leads and conversions.
+Whether your customers primarily purchase by phone or you’re simply trying to strengthen your business's online profile, adding a phone number (i.e., a call extension) to your Google Ads campaigns may be an effective way to drive leads and conversions.